lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### The argument

+Part of Darwin's main thesis was that evolution must be true unless *something* is stopping it:

+1. If there is variation in organic beings, and if there is a severe struggle for life, then there must be some variations that are useful to surviving that struggle.
+2. There is variation in organic beings.
+3. There is a severe struggle for life.
+4. Therefore, there must be some variations that are useful to surviving that struggle (from 1, 2 and 3).
+5. If some variations are useful to surviving the struggle, and if there is a strong principle of inheritance, then useful variations will be preserved.
+6. There is a strong principle of inheritance (i.e. offspring are likely to resemble their parents)
+7. Therefore, useful variations will be preserved (from 4, 5 and 6).

+Given that none of the three premises (2, 3 and 6) can be questioned by a sane person, a disbelief in evolution is essentially a belief in an anti-evolutionary "force", in the sense that something is actively opposing evolution.
+There is no reason to believe in such a thing, so even in the total absence of any evidence for evolution, it suggests that evolution is indeed happening.

-*If* macroevolution can be observed, *and* we know of no means by which the mechanisms of neo-Darwinian evolution (mutation/selection/drift/gene flow) can stop, *and* we have consilient evidence indicating continuation of the process back through time, *and* there is no reason to believe any contrary explanations (e.g. intelligent design/creationism), *then* the methodologically naturalistic, parsimonious, evidence-driven conclusion follows.
+Of course in reality, there is ample observable evidence for evolution. *If* macroevolution can be observed, *and* we know of no means by which the mechanisms of neo-Darwinian evolution (mutation/selection/drift/gene flow) can stop, *and* we have consilient evidence indicating continuation of the process back through time, *and* there is no reason to believe any contrary explanations (e.g. intelligent design/creationism), *then* the methodologically naturalistic, parsimonious, evidence-driven conclusion follows.

 Direct observations are not the *best evidence* of evolution as a whole.
 Direct observation is just one line of inquiry: the other lines serve to justify and corroborate the extrapolation of those observations through deep time, synthesising the theory of evolution as we know it.